-Potential Impacts Recommended Mitigation Measure Project Phase Responsibility Monitoring Indicator Frequency Estimated Cost (ksh) Recovery of materials remains and return to stores Re-use of materials where possible Proper budgeting to avoid waste generation Proper disposal of waste in line with solid waste regulation Construction wastes to be managed in accordance with construction standards in Kenya Impacts on Water Resources and Water Quality Clear the necessary areas only.
+Potential Impacts Recommended Mitigation Measures Project phase Responsibility Monitoring Indicator Frequency Estimated Cost (Ksh) amount of waste generated over time7.
+Recovery of materials remains and return to stores 8.
+Re-use of materials where possible 9.
+Proper budgeting to avoid waste generation 10.
+Proper disposal of waste in line with solid waste regulation 11.
+Construction wastes to be managed in accordance with construction standards in Kenya Impacts on Water Resources and Water Quality Clear the necessary areas only.
 Appropriate remedial measures shall be implemented by the contractor in the event of erosion.
-Infrastructure shall be designed to ensure that contaminated run-off does not reach water source i.e., earth dam.
-Contractor to develop an oilspill containment plan as part of the emergency response plan.
+Infrastructure shall be designed to ensure that Construction Contractor REREC -Oil spill containment planProvision of fuel/oil drip and spill trays Quarterly 150,000 contaminated run-off

+Potential Impacts Recommended Mitigation Measures Project phase Responsibility Monitoring Indicator Frequency Estimated Cost (Ksh) does not reach water source i.e., earth dam.
+4. Contractor to develop an oil-spill containment plan as part of the emergency response plan.
 In the event of an oil spill the procedures contained in the emergency response plan of the contractor will come into effect.
-Construction Contractor REREC Oil spill containment plan.
-Provision of fuel/oil drip and spill trays Quarterly 150,000

-Potential Impacts Recommended Mitigation Measure Project Phase Responsibility Monitoring Indicator Frequency Estimated Cost (ksh) No vehicle maintenance and service shall be done at project site Ensure that potential sources of Petro-chemical pollution are handled in such a way to reduce chances of spills and leaks.
-Noise & vibration Construction Contractor Records of noise measurements done by contractor within the project area and at distances of 30m from the Solar minigrid Quarterly 150,000.00
+5. No vehicle maintenance and service shall be done at project site 6.
+Ensure that potential sources of petrochemical pollution are handled in such a way to reduce chances of spills and leaks.
+Noise & vibration Construction activities to avoid any unchanneled flow of water at the site Storage areas that contain hazardous substances should be bunded with an approved impermeable Construction Contractor REREC Noise levels- Records of noise measurements done by contractor within the project area and at distances Quarterly 150,000.00